mguler/MappingProviderCore/README.md

 # MappingProviderCore

-This lib allows us to configure type mappings in separated layer.
+This library allows you to configure object to objects mappings in a separate layer.